hourglass492/NSA-CodeBreaker/task06/writeup.md

 ```
 and after this section of code, the program seems to end, so we can assume that this is where the meat of the operation happens.

 However, before we go farther it seems that we have found where 2 of the flags are.
 In order to use a socket (which we know from before this code does) you need to have an IP address and a port number.
 We directly see an variable labeled IP here and next to it an hard coded integer.
-At this point, I opended the program in GDB with GEF installed and simply called tgexpgbgxulli(0x13) which gave me the ip address and converted the hex port to an integer.
-(I will go into detail later in the walkthrough how to open and run stuff in GDB.)
+At this point, I opened the program in GDB with GEF installed and simply called tgexpgbgxulli(0x13) which gave me the ip address and converted the hex port to an integer.
+(I will go into detail later in the walk through how to open and run stuff in GDB.)
 Both of these flags were correct letting me know that I was on the correct path.

 Now lets take a look at the monstrosity that is kvhlfowzlznog.
 Since it has over 200 lines (many longer then a single line) I won't paste it here, but the full decompiled code is also in the git repo.